uib-ub/hono-kube-deploy-automation/README.md

   - `workflowPrefix`: the prefix of the GitHub workflow name to deploy secrets to Kubernetes, such as "deploy-kube-secrets"
   - `localRep`: The local repository location, such as "app"
   - `packageType`: the GitHub package type, which is "container"
+  - `prDeployLabel`: label "deploy-test-hono" is used in PR to indicate the deployment to test environment

 - Kubernetes:
   - `KubeConfig`: Path to the local kubeconfig file, if we run this Go application outside of the Kubernetes cluster.